 Why Should I Care?

-Asian giant hornet poses a serious threat to Washington honeybees and the honeybee industry.
+Northern giant hornet poses a serious threat to Washington honeybees and the honeybee industry.
 While the extent of possible damage to Washington’s honeybee industry is not yet known, a similar hornet in Europe has reduced beehives by 30 percent and up to two-thirds of the honey yield.

 How Can We Stop It?

 Report any sighting to the Washington State Department of Agriculture or the Washington Invasive Species Council reporting app.
-IMPORTANT NOTE: Use extreme caution near Asian giant hornets.
-The stinger of the Asian giant hornet is longer than that of a honeybee and the venom is more powerful than any local bee or wasp.
+IMPORTANT NOTE: Use extreme caution near northern giant hornets.
+The stinger of the northern giant hornet is longer than that of a honeybee and the venom is more powerful than any local bee or wasp.
 If you find a colony do NOT attempt to remove or eradicate it.
 Report it immediately using one of the avenues here.

 What Are its Characteristics?